SPB Sponsor:

 - Group and prioritize ideas

-- Develop project proposals
+- Develop project proposals and receive approval of projects for the ballot

 - Coordinate a school-wide vote